niilz/remoteDeckel/readme.md

 ## Background:

 This idea has been born during the the current Corona pandemic, where local pubs are struggeling to survive.
-Friends of mine came up with the idea to donate some amount for every drink we would normally have in a pub, but now where consuming at home.
+Friends of mine came up with the idea to donate some amount for every drink we would normally have in a pub, but now we're consuming at home.
 Which we call: the **remoteDeckel** (remoteTab)!

 ## Technology:

 This repo is currently mainly an experiment around the [Telegram Bot Api](https://core.telegram.org/bots/api), written in [Rust](https://www.rust-lang.org/).
 The project contains a `main` function which sets up the bot and it's configurations.
-And a `lib`, which containes different serializable types, that can be used in [Telegram](https://telegram.org) communications, database-types and persistence functionality.
+And a `lib`, which contains different serializable types, that can be used in [Telegram](https://telegram.org) communications, database-types and persistence functionality.

 This project uses several different rust crates.
 The main functionality comes from the following: